K-Schubert/iarts/README.md

 </p>

 ### Stable Diffusion Videos
 The base Stable Diffusion code is from Deforum https://github.com/deforum-art.
-The code was refactored and updated to include motion movement in the video distributed among randomly selected keyframes, automatic prompt enhancement from a base prompt using the ´´´base_prompts.txt´´´ file and the option for single/multi GPU generation using CLI args.
+The code was refactored and updated to include motion movement in the video distributed among randomly selected keyframes, automatic prompt enhancement from a base prompt using the ```base_prompts.txt``` file and the option for single/multi GPU generation using CLI args.

 <p align="center">
 	<img width="250" height="250" src="https://github.com/K-Schubert/iarts/blob/main/media/stable_diff_atom.gif">